BuzzReferrals/TangoCard_DotNet_SDK/TangoCard_API.md

 ### Purchase and Distribution of Gift Cards ###
 Through the Tango Card API you can purchase Tango Card gift cards with your choice of delivery:
 <ul>
-    <li>Have Tango Card service send gift cards directly to recipients via email which will include live gift card codes.
+    <li>Have Tango Card service send gift cards directly to recipients via email which will include live gift card codes.</li>
-    <li>You take the returned live gift card codes for you to customize and redistribute.
+    <li>You take the returned live gift card codes for you to customize and redistribute.</li>
 </ul>

 <a name="start_using_gift_cards"></a>